Ulyssesllc/switch_transformer/README.md

 ## 🌟 Highlights
 - **Switch-style MoE** encoder with configurable expert count, routing noise, and auxiliary load-balancing loss.
+- **T5-inspired attention stack** using RMSNorm and relative position bias (no absolute positional embeddings).
 - **Toy dataset generator** for instant experimentation without external downloads.
 - **Plug-and-play HuggingFace integration** for `ag_news` and `sst2` (GLUE) with attention masks and raw text preservation.
 - **Matplotlib visualizations**—automatic loss/accuracy curves saved as `training_curve.png` when the library is available.